Chapter 4 Modifying DaSEH Materials Leaf

 This chapter will cover how to modify the DaSEH resources to suit your own needs using the following methods:

-- Modify the website
+• Modify the website

-- Modify module lecture slides
+• Modify module lecture slides

-- Modify module labs and lab keys
+• Modify module labs and lab keys

-- Modify codeathon resources
+• Modify codeathon resources

-4.2 Modify the website
+4.2 Modify the Website

 If you would like to make a copy of our website to modify for your own use, there are a couple of options.

-You can “fork” our repository so that you can keep track of changes that we make and send us suggestions if you’d like.
+1. You can “fork” our repository.
+This lets you keep track of changes that we make and send us suggestions if you’d like.
 This also allows you to use the same infrastructure that we did to create our website.
-Please be sure to update the website so that it is clear who ultimately made your site and please indicate that you are using our resources or a modified version of our resources.
+Please be sure to update the website so that it is clear who ultimately made your site.

-4.2.1 Creating a fork of our repository
+4.2.1 Creating a Fork of our Repository

 To create what is called a “fork” of our repository (which allows you to make your own version based off of ours) then look for the fork button on the upper right corner of our repository on GitHub.